Transdev: Finland

 Transdev operated in Finland as Transdev Finland Oy.
 It was rebranded from Veolia Transport Finland Oy on 5 February 2015.
-The operations of Transdev Finland ended at the end of 2019.
+The operations of Transdev Finland were closed down at the end of 2019.

 North America

 Transdev North America, formerly Veolia Transportation until August/September 2014, is the North American business unit of Transdev.
 It operates a number of public transport services across the United States and Canada.

 Other North American operations inherited from the old Transdev (Limocar) were never part of Veolia Transportation and therefore are not part of Transdev North America.

-On October 26, 2022, Transdev has signed an agreement to acquire First Transit, Inc. On March 7, 2023, Transdev completed the acquisition of First Transit, all current First Transit contracts are now operating under the Transdev brand.
+On 26 October 2022, Transdev has signed an agreement to acquire First Transit, Inc. On 7 March 2023, Transdev completed the acquisition of First Transit, all current First Transit contracts are now operating under the Transdev brand.

 Canada

 Transdev Canada is the Transdev subsidiary in Canada and it has the following operations: